thedatabaseme/kube-tools/README.md

 ### Linux

-To run `kube-tools` ono your Linux / WSL, run the following command.
+To run `kube-tools` onto your Linux / WSL, run the following command.
 You probably want to adjust the volume mounts to your needs / folder structure.
 The volume mount of `/var/run/docker.sock` is only needed, when you want to run Docker from inside Docker.